If you’re worried about your hearing it's easy to get it checked. Here’s our guide to your hearing test options.

-Your GP can also give you an NHS referral to a hospital specialist to have your ears and hearing thoroughly checked and an NHS hearing aid fitted.
+Your GP can also give you a referral to an NHS hospital specialist to have your ears and hearing thoroughly checked and an NHS hearing aid fitted.

 At the NHS hospital clinic

-In the clinic, you'll be seen by an audiologist and sometimes by an ear, nose and throat (ENT) doctor.
-Before they test your hearing, you will be asked some questions about your hearing and they will look in your ears.
+In the clinic, you'll be seen by an audiologist (and possibly by an ear, nose and throat (ENT) doctor first, if your GP has requested it).
+Before the audiologist tests your hearing, you will be asked some questions about your hearing and they will look in your ears.
 You’ll then have a hearing test lasting about 20 minutes.

 During the hearing test, you'll sit in a soundproof booth or room with headphones on while the audiologist presents a series of sounds.
 When you hear a sound, you signal to the audiologist, normally by pressing a button or raising your hand.